 Where WattleDB fits

-WattleDB is Australia's first sovereign Backend-as-a-Service — managed PostgreSQL, auto-generated REST and GraphQL APIs, authentication, S3-compatible storage and transactional email, delivered as one platform on 100% Australian-owned infrastructure in Sydney and Melbourne.
-It's built by RR Sols Pty Ltd, an Australian company with no foreign parent, so there is no US entity anywhere for the CLOUD Act to compel.
+WattleDB is a wholly Australian-owned Backend-as-a-Service, managed PostgreSQL, auto-generated REST APIs with row-level security, and S3-compatible object storage today, with hosted authentication and transactional email coming soon, on 100% Australian-owned infrastructure in Sydney and Melbourne.
+It's built by RR Sols Pty Ltd, an Australian company with no foreign parent, so there's one Australian company behind your data and an Australian team you can actually reach.
 Pricing is flat AUD with unmetered bandwidth, so you don't get a surprise egress bill as you grow.
-That's the seventh layer solved by default, and the other six pre-integrated so you ship in days.
+The ownership question is answered by default, and the core is ready to build on today.